gunins/stonewall/README.md

 # "Stone Wall" is framework for creating "Rich Single Page Applications".

 Application framework based on "Rich Template" and requirejs.
+Will be good if before start you read about [**requirejs**](http://requirejs.org/)

 ## Why "Stone Wall"